arthurperton/statamic-wordpress-users/README.md

 ### Now Click the Import Button!

+The users will be imported right away.

-If any of the users cannot not be imported, you'll see the details.
-You can then either cancel the import or continue.
+If any of the users cannot not be imported (because their email address is already in use for example) you can review the details first before continuing.

 ### Report

-After the import you'll see a report of the number of users that were succesfully imported.
-You'll also see how many of these users have logged in already.
+After the import you'll see a report with the number of users that were succesfully imported.
+It also shows the number of users that have logged in into their new account already.

 You can always import more users later on if you want to.